yamini20-01/ProjectManagement/README.md

 1. Clone the repository to your local machine: git clone https://github.com/yamini20-01/ProjectManagement.git

-2. Navigate to the project directory in IntelliJ IDEA projectmanagement cd projectmanagement
+2. Navigate to the project directory in IntelliJ IDEA projectmanagement:

+   cd projectmanagement

-3. Build the project using Maven: mvn clean install
+4. Build the project using Maven:

+   mvn clean install

-4. Run the Application
+6. Run the Application:

    The application will start on port 8080 by default.

 ### Project Structure
 The project follows a typical Spring Boot application structure with the following packages: